-Getting ready to gear up for your first race day?
-It might feel a bit intimidating at first because it’s a brand-new experience.
+Getting ready to gear up for your first race?
+It might feel a bit intimidating because it’s a brand-new experience.
 However, it feels exhilarating at the same time.
-You’re taking on this new challenge that will test your physical and mental prowess.
+You’re taking on a new challenge that will test your physical and mental prowess.
 Not only is this gratifying, but you’ll have a lot of fun as well.
-Here are some things to help you get the most out of your first race.
+Here are some things to help you get the most out of your first race day.

 Preparing the Night Before

 Also, don’t change up your routine.
-If you eat a banana and a bagel before your long runs, stick with the same plan.
+If you usually eat a banana and a bagel before your runs, stick with the same plan.
 You don’t ever want to surprise your body because it may have an adverse effect.
 You might get diarrhea or some type of fatigue earlier than expected.
 The same goes for beverages.
-If water helps you hydrate more over sports drinks, then follow the same procedure.
-When you plan this out early, you’ll be able to relieve a bit of stress because you’re sticking to a consistent schedule.
+If water helps you hydrate more over sports drinks, then stick with that.
+When you plan this out early, you’ll be able to relieve a bit of stress because you’re sticking to a consistent ritual.

 Get There Early

 The night before you head to the race, get some quality sleep.
 Wake up early to give yourself plenty of time to go through your morning routine and find parking once you arrive.
-You might be a bit amped to get started.
-By checking in early, you'll be able to find a parking space and you can do a little prep talk.
-Sometimes you need a bit of time alone to calm your thoughts and give yourself some moments to reaffirm why you’re running this race in the first place.
+You might be a bit amped and need some time alone to calm your thoughts and reaffirm why you’re running this race in the first place.

-Also, you can get a chance to use the bathroom before it gets crowded.
-Bring some of your own toilet paper because you never know if it’ll run out depending on the amount of people that participate in the race.
-You can also do some warming up, like jogging or walking around 5-10 minutes.
-Then you can lightly stretch to help loosen your body up.
+Arriving early allows you to use the bathroom before it gets crowded.
+Pro Tip: Bring your own toilet paper just in case it has run out.
+Then use your time to warm up, by jogging or walking for 5-10 minutes, or to lightly stretch and loosen up your body.
 These are a few things to keep you focused on the task at hand.

 Welcome to the Afterparty

-At the end of the day, it’s all about having confidence in yourself.
-Running a race is fun and has a lot of perks.
-However, one of the best things is knowing you can achieve a goal that you’ve set for months.
-As stated before, running a lot of miles takes a lot of mental and physical strength.
-Not to mention, a lot of will and heart.
-It’s very easy to fall off the wagon when you miss a workout or a run session.
+At the end of the day, running is all about having confidence in yourself.
+Race day is fun and has a lot of perks.
+However, one of the best results is knowing you can achieve a goal that you’ve set for months.
+Running takes mental and physical strength, not to mention will and heart.
+It’s easy to fall off the wagon when you miss a workout or a run session.
 You might have to adopt a completely different eating regimen.
 However, nothing feels better than making it to the finish line.
 The icing on the cake is getting into better shape, feeling rejuvenated as your body performs, and feeling more focused in other areas of your life.